 Llanos 34 Block.
 We are the operator of, and have a 45% working interest in, the Llanos 34 Block, which covers approximately 82,200 gross acres (333 sq. km).
-We acquired an interest in and took operatorship of the block in the first quarter of 2012, which at the time had no production, reserves or wells drilled on it, and with 210 sq. km of existing 3D seismic on which our team had mapped multiple exploration prospects.
-From 2012 to 2014 we engaged in exploration and development activities that resulted in 5 new oil fields discovered and increased production to an average of 8,306 boepd and proved reserves of 21.5 mmboe.
+We acquired an interest in and took operatorship of the block in the first quarter of 2012, which at the time had no production, reserves or wells drilled on it, and with 210 sq. km of existing 3D seismic data on which our team had mapped multiple exploration prospects.
+From 2012 to 2016 we engaged in exploration and development activities that resulted in multiple new oil fields discovered and increased production and proved reserves year by year until 2016.
+Average net production in 2016 was 14,890 bopd and net reserves of 37.1 mmbbl.
+The remaining commitment amounts to US\$6.3 million at our working interest.
+As of the date of this Annual Report, we are awaiting the ANH's approval of US\$3.6 million related to one well already drilled that was presented as fulfilment of the commitment to be performed before September 2019.